MAIF/otoroshi/manual/src/main/paradox/usage/2-services.md

 * enforce secure exchange between services
 * force https usage on the exposed service

-and then, you will be able to choose the URL that will be used to reach your new service on Otoroshi.
+Then, you will be able to choose the URL that will be used to reach your new service on Otoroshi.

 @@@ div { .centered-img #service-flags }
 <img src="../img/new-service-flags.png" />
 @@@

-in the `service targets` section, you will be able to choose where the call will be forwarded.
-You can use multiple target, in that case, Otoroshi will perform a round robin load balancing between the targets.
+In the `service targets` section, you will be able to choose where the call will be forwarded.
+You can use multiple targets, in that case, Otoroshi will perform a round robin load balancing between the targets.

 You can also specify a target root, if you say that the target root is `/foo/`, then any call to `https://my.api.foo` will call `http://192.168.0.42/foo/` and nay call to `https://my.api.foo/bar` will call `http://192.168.0.42/foo/bar`.

-In the URL patterns section, you will be able to choose which URL will be private and which URL will be public.
-By default all service are private and each call must provide an `api key`.
+In the URL patterns section, you will be able to choose, URL by URL which is private and which is public.
+By default, all services are private and each call must provide an `api key`.
 But sometimes, you need to access a service publicly.
 In that case, you can provide patterns (regex) to make some or all URL public (for example with the pattern `/.*`).
-You also have a private pattern field to restrict public patterns.
+You also have a `private pattern` field to restrict public patterns.

 @@@ div { .centered-img #targets }
 <img src="../img/new-service-patterns.png" />